kyma-project/istio/docs/technical-design.md

 More information can be found in this [PR](https://github.com/kyma-project/kyma/pull/16247).

 ##### istio-healthz Virtual Service
-This resource provides monitoring capability for the Istio installation and should therefore be reconciled by the operator.
+This resource offers the possibility to monitor Istio externally by exposing an endpoint.
+This should not be part of the Istio module, and therefore a user who needs this external monitoring should take care of this particular configuration.

 ##### Global mTLS PeerAuthentication
 This is tightly coupled to our Istio installation and should therefore be reconciled by the operator.